The Ring Volume 0: Birthday: Synopsis

-The night before the play's premier, Shigemori turns on Sadako, deducing that she killed the reporters at her mother, Shizuko's, public psychic experiment.
+The night before the play's premiere, Shigemori confronts Sadako and accuses her of killing the reporters at her mother Shizuko's public psychic experiment.
 He attacks her, only to be attacked and accidentally killed by Toyama.
 The two hide the body, and Toyama is taken to the hospital.
-There, Sadako is revealed to possess healing abilities.
-That night, at the play's premier, Sadako and Toyama confess their love for each other.
-Etsuko and Miyaji have joined forces, and hatch a plan to get their revenge on Sadako; Miyaji for the death of her fiancé, and Etsuko for stealing the affections of Toyama.
-During the play, Etsuko plays a recording of Shizuko's experiment.
-The sound causes Sadako to freeze.
-Shizuko's ghost appears onstage, and Sadako's doctor climbs onstage to help her.
-Sadako sees him as Shigemori, and psychically sets him alight.
+There, Sadako reveals her healing abilities.

+That night, at the play's premiere, Sadako and Toyama confess their love for each other.
+Etsuko and Miyaji cooperate to get their revenge on Sadako: Miyaji for her fiancé's death, and Etsuko for stealing Toyama.
+During the play, Etsuko plays a recording of Shizuko's experiment, freezing Sadako.
+Shizuko's ghost appears, and Sadako's doctor climbs onstage to help her.
+Sadako sees him as Shigemori and psychically sets him alight.
 Backstage, the other troupe members have found Shigemori's corpse, and chase Sadako into a dressing room, where they brutally club her to death.
-Miyaji deduces that she and the troupe have been cursed simply by their contact with Sadako, and that the curse will only lift if they kill the second Sadako as well.
+Miyaji deduces that she and the troupe have been cursed by their contact with Sadako and the curse will be only lifted by killing the second Sadako as well.

-With Sadako's body in a truck, they drive to Dr. Ikuma Heihachiro, Sadako's foster father's, house.
-He appears to have been expecting them.
-Being aware of their motives, he leads them to the second Sadako's bedroom.
+With Sadako's body in a truck, they drive to the house of Dr. Ikuma Heihachiro, Sadako's foster father.
+Seemingly expecting them, he leads them to the second Sadako's bedroom.
 She has, however, escaped.
-Back in the truck, Sadako has revived due to her proximity to her other self.
+Back in the truck, Sadako revives thanks to her proximity to her other self.
 Together with Toyama, she escapes to a nearby clifftop.
-Merging with her other, malicious self, she kills first Toyama, and then the rest of the troupe.
+The two Sadakos merge and kill Toyama, then the rest of the troupe.
 Miyaji and Etsuko hide out in a nearby hut.
 When Sadako discovers them, Miyaji shoots Etsuko and herself, rather than face the death that Sadako brings.

-Dr. Heihachiro finds Sadako some time later, herself again.
-He takes her to the house, and gives her an injection, claiming it will calm her, but the substance that he gave her was a poison.
+Dr. Heihachiro finds Sadako sometime later, having calmed down.
+He takes her to the house and gives her an injection, claiming it will calm her, but the substance that he gave her was poison.
 He intends to kill her himself.
-Sadako attempts to run away, but struggles with movement.
+Sadako attempts to run but struggles with movement.
 She makes it as far as the well in Heihachiro's yard.
 Heihachiro savagely slashes at her with a knife, and drops her in the well, sealing her away forever.
 Down in the well, Sadako wakes and screams, realizing her fate.
-Some time later, the lines that Sadako rehearsed in the play run through her head as she mentally creates the cursed video.
+Sometime later, the lines that Sadako rehearsed in the play run through her head as she mentally creates the cursed video.